dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 ![Creating an Admin Controller](https://cdn.auth0.com/blog/symfony-blog/create-admin-controller.png)

-If you follow the instructions as shown by the image above, you'll find that you have a new Controller class in `src/AppBundle/Controllers/` called AdminController.
+If you follow the instructions as shown by the image above, you'll find that you have a new Controller class in `src/AppBundle/Controllers/` called `AdminController`.
 You'll also have a new template in `src/AppBundle/Resources/views/Admin/`.

-__NOTE__: If you cannot see the image, the full controller can be found: [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Controller/AdminController.php)
+__NOTE__: If you cannot see the image, the full controller can be found [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Controller/AdminController.php)

 First thing we will want to do is create a new form.
 This is a class that allows us to validate the users input, such as creating an author.
 So, in the `src/AppBundle` path, create a new directory called `Form`.
 Within that directory create a new file named `AuthorFormType.php`.
 Add the code below to your new file: